MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 menu:
   main:
     identifier: "viewerexample"
-    title: "Adding viewer to your UI and implement a field listener in Python"
+    title: "Adding Viewer to Your UI and Implement a Field Listener in Python"
     weight: 445
     parent: "basicmechanisms"
 ---

 # Example 3: Creating a Simple Application

 ## Introduction
 In the previous examples, you already learned how to create macro modules, user interfaces, and how to interact with your UI via Python scripting.

 In this example, you will learn how to create a simple prototype application in MeVisLab including a user interface with 2D and 3D viewer.
 You will learn how to implement field listeners and react on events.

 ## Steps to Do

 ### Create Your Network
-Start with an empty network and add the Module `ImageLoad` to your workspace.
-Then, add a `View2D` and `View3D` to your workspace and connect the modules as seen below.
+Start with an empty network and add the module `ImageLoad` to your workspace.
+Then, add the modules `View2D` and `View3D` to your workspace and connect them as seen below.

 ![Loading and viewing images](images/tutorials/basicmechanics/SimpleApp_01.png "Loading and viewing images")

 ### Load an Image
 Now, double-click {{< mousebutton "left" >}} on the `ImageLoad` module and open any image.
 You can use the included file *./MeVisLab/Resources/DemoData/MRI_Head.dcm*.